What Aerial Drone Services Mean for Your Brand

 The Power of "Rim Lighting"

 In the studio, our primary goal was to make the athlete and the kit literally "pop" off the background.
 To achieve this, we used a technique called rim lighting.
 By placing high-intensity lights behind the subject, we created that sharp, bright outline you see along the athlete’s shoulders and arms.
-This highlights the athletic physique and separates the dark tones of the Zapcam jersey from the deep, moody backdrop.
+This highlights the athletic physique and separates the dark tones of the Zapkam jersey from the deep, moody backdrop.

 Bringing Out the Textures